brenderbee/pollen-forecast/README.md

 This web application is designed to return the current pollen forecast and allow a user to track and view their symptoms over time.

-This project will be built using React.
+This project will be built using React Native.

 ## Screenshots